Veganuary 2022: Chinese Herbal Recipes to Try This Month

 8) Serve & enjoy!

-Red Adzuki Beans are a vibrant ingredient to a number of dishes, with some great health boosting benefits.
-They may be able to aid weight loss, aid digestion, manage blood sugar levels and maintain heart health to name a few.
+Red adzuki beans are a vibrant ingredient in a number of dishes, with some great health-boosting benefits.
+They may be able to aid weight loss, aid digestion, manage blood sugar levels, and maintain heart health, to name a few.

 2) Vegetable Dumplings